fritzm/blog.fritzm.org/content/PDP-11/diagnostics-13.md

-But the ALU CIN control signal looks incorrect -- it is held high throughout the multiply, but should be driven low for the subtraction at marker X.  This means the ALU function actually being selected is A-B-1 instead of A-B, which would produce the results seen above (the first subtract borrows an extra 1 all the way across the partial product, then subsequent subtracts borrow from the resulting extra 1s on the right).
+But the ALU CIN control signal looks incorrect -- it is held high throughout the multiply, but should be driven low for the subtraction at marker X.  This means the ALU function actually being selected is A-B-1 instead of A-B, which would produce the results seen above (the first subtract borrows an extra 1 all the way across the partial product, then subsequent subtracts borrow from the resulting 1s on the right).
 So it looks like the logic that generates CIN needs a look:

 <img src='/images/pdp11/cin-logic.png'/>